Northern Alaska Environmental Center

 Latest News

-Every year, the Northern Center has the honor of commissioning an Alaska-based artist whose work embodies the spirit of Northern Alaska to create an original piece for our organization.
+Every year, we have the honor of commissioning an Alaska-based artist whose work embodies the spirit of northern Alaska to create an original piece for our organization through our Featured Artist program.
+This year, we are thrilled to have selected Fairbanks artist Tehya McLeod as Northern Center’s 2025 Featured Artist!